What is DeFi?

 It is argued that many DeFi platforms are not as entirely “decentralised” as they claimed to be, as the FATF says DeFi protocol developers undoubtedly have individuals that control and influence activities within them.

-The FATF identifies DeFi protocol developers as Virtual Asset Service Providers (VASPs) in a bid to define them and bring them under regulations.
+The FATF recommends that DeFi protocol developers may be identified as Virtual Asset Service Providers (VASPs) in a bid to define them and bring them under regulations.
 It advises jurisdictions to define developers as VASPs and impose AML compliance on them.

-In the Financial Action Task Force’s Updated Guidance on a risk-based approach to Virtual Assets and Virtual Asset Service Providers issued on 9th March 2021, decentralised exchanges (DEXes) and decentralised applications’ (DApps) owners or operators are identified as Virtual Asset Service Providers themselves.
+In the Financial Action Task Force’s Updated Guidance on a risk-based approach to Virtual Assets and Virtual Asset Service Providers issued on 9th March 2021, decentralised exchanges (DEXes) and decentralised applications’ (DApps) owners or operators mey be identified as Virtual Asset Service Providers themselves.

 Unhosted wallets have been seen as dangerous entities to deal with, considering they have the most autonomous existence in the DeFi space.
 The FATF advises a Risk-Based Approach to deal with them, with compliant VASPs either limiting transactions and their volumes or entirely banning interactions.